Consumption Partial Insurance in the Presence of Tail Income Risk: Results

 Moving on to transitory shocks, their pass-through is given by \eqref{Eq::Quadratic_C_function_Psi}; this depends on $\psi^{(1)}$, $\psi^{(2)}$, $\omega^{(22)}$, and on the magnitudes and signs of both income shocks.
 If we set the permanent shock to its mean value ($\zeta_{it}=0$) and plug in the parameter estimates from table \ref{Table::Consumption_function}, we get

-Unlike the transmission parameters of permanent shocks, neither $\psi^{(1)}$ nor $\psi^{(2)}$ are statistically significant in the full sample.
+Unlike the transmission parameters of permanent shocks, neither $\psi^{(1)}$ nor $\psi^{(2)}$ are statistically significant.
 This implies that transitory shocks, be they good or bad, moderate or extreme, do not pass through into consumption.
-This is similar to our findings for the linear case as well as to BPP.
-By contrast, this is not the case for certain well-defined subsamples, but we postpone the discussion of the subsamples for section \ref{SubSec::Results_Subsample_Analysis}.

-Despite the lack of statistical significance, the partial derivative with respect to transitory shocks has, at face value, an interesting implication: large good transitory shocks have a numerically larger pass-through than smaller ones, whose pass-through is economically zero.
-While we should be cautious in drawing conclusions about \emph{extreme} good transitory shocks (given left skewness and excess kurtosis, large good transitory shocks are not present in our sample), this implication helps reconcile the large pass-through found in quasi-experimental studies with the negligible pass-through found in BPP and other semi-structural studies that use covariance restrictions on survey data.
-The former studies typically exploit large and infrequent transitory episodes \citep[e.g., tax rebates or lotteries as in][]{ParkerSoulelesJohnsonMcClelland2013_StimulusPayments,MisraSurico2014_EvidenceFiscalStimulus,FagerengEtAl_2021LotteryWins}, which are unlikely to be present in the pooled survey data that the latter studies exploit \citep[e.g., BPP,][]{Blundell_Pistaferri_Saporta-Eksten2016,Theloudis2021}.
+Despite their statistical insignificance, the transmission parameters of transitory shocks have, at face value, an interesting implication: good and large shocks have a numerically larger pass-through than smaller ones, whose pass-through is economically zero.
+While we should be cautious in drawing conclusions about \emph{large} good transitory shocks (given left skewness and excess kurtosis, such shocks are rare in our sample), this implication helps reconcile the large pass-through found in quasi-experimental studies with the negligible pass-through found in BPP and similar studies that employ covariance restrictions on survey data.
+The former typically exploit large infrequent transitory gains \citep[e.g., tax rebates or lotteries as in][]{ParkerSoulelesJohnsonMcClelland2013_StimulusPayments,MisraSurico2014_EvidenceFiscalStimulus,FagerengEtAl_2021LotteryWins}, which are unlikely to be present in the pooled survey data that the latter studies exploit \citep[e.g., BPP,][]{Blundell_Pistaferri_Saporta-Eksten2016,Theloudis2021}.
 In an environment where the transmission of shocks depends on their magnitude, these two types of settings will lead to opposite conclusions.
-Our nonlinear consumption function reconciles the two by permitting transitory shocks to pass through to consumption at a varying rate that depends on the shocks' magnitude and sign.
+Our framework can potentially reconcile the two by permitting transitory shocks to pass through to consumption at a varying rate that depends on the shocks' magnitude and sign.